tlecoz/Mp4Maker/README.md

     public audioBitrate: number = 128000;
     public fileName: string = "output.mp4";

+    //--------used with fastEncode-----------
+    public fastEncodingBufferLimit: number = 50;
+    //the maximum difference between the frame sent to VideoEncoder and the frame really encoded
+    //you may use a lower value if you encode with a very high resolution like 4k
+    //---------------------------------------

     public get audioFrameBufferLength(): number {
         return this.audioSamplerate / this.fps;
     }